1001hadi/react-sba-books/README.md

 ### CSS was same how my second challenge and i use css from my previous project i have.

+# If i had more time

-### The state management will be done today by end of day with react useContext
+- The state management will be replace with react useContext
+- Search query will be save in local storage
+- pagination can be added show more books in both home and favorite page
+- css may can be with Tailwind css
+- authentication can be added.